aquariidev/aquarii-ui/packages/docs/content/docs/select.md

 If you have options with array-object / array containing object, you can use `optionLabel` props to determine the option inner text.

+`optionLabel` are required if your options props contains array object

 <example-select section="optionLabel"></example-select>

 ```vue